-The water heater expansion tank serves as an overflow receptacle by absorbing excess water volume created by the tank water heater when heating water, as well as absorbing fluctuations in the incoming water supply pressure.
+The water heater expansion tank serves as an overflow receptacle by absorbing excess water volume that occurs when water is heated, as well as absorbing fluctuations in the incoming water supply pressure.
 Since water expands when it is heated due to thermal expansion, the water heater creates extra water volume every time it heats water.
-It's estimated, for example, that the cold water in a standard 50-gallon water heater expands to 52 gallons when heated to 120°F. This extra water volume can create excess pressure in the plumbing system, and if the increased pressure is enough it may, over time, cause damage to the water heater, plumbing fixtures and the water pipes themselves.
+It's estimated, for example, that the cold water in a standard 50-gallon water heater expands to 52 gallons when heated to 120 degrees Fahrenheit.
+This extra water volume can create excess pressure in the plumbing system, and if the increased pressure is enough it may over time cause damage to the water heater, plumbing fixtures and the water pipes themselves.

 Closed Water Supply Systems